Spec-Driven Development: Planning Templates for AI Agents

 Start with a basic template covering:

 Then iterate based on your experience.
-Fine-tune for your preferences, your style, your application.
+Tune it for your preferences, your style, your application.
 Add your specific tech stack details.
 Remove ambiguity where you have established patterns.

-The quality underpinnings remain the same, but optimization comes from adapting the template to your context.
+The quality underpinnings stay the same.
+Optimization comes from adapting the template to your context.

 I'm working on publishing a high-quality planning template for application development on this site.
-If you don't want to create your own from scratch, that'll be a solid starting point you can customize.
+If you don't want to roll your own from scratch, that'll be a solid starting point you can customize.

-The art of the plan isn't just about planning better - it's about planning once and executing everywhere.
+The art of the plan isn't really about planning better.
+It's about planning once and executing everywhere.